gvwilson/fiction/leaderboard/index.md

 An.ton grinned,
 or perhaps just bared his teeth.
-He had legally changed his name to celebrate the sale of his first startup.
+He had legally changed his name to celebrate his first startup's IPO.
 His lifechair made a barely audible hum as it rolled forward across a dark wooden floor that was older than most countries.